District Municipality of Muskoka: Evolution of local government

-In 1873, the organized townships were formed into a municipality similar to a county, known as the "Municipal Corporation of the District of Muskoka."
 Its authority did not extend to the geographic townships.
 Provision was made in 1888 for a procedure to erect the District into a provisional county, but it was never invoked and was quietly repealed in 1911.

 The District, unlike a county in Ontario, did not initially have the status of being a separate judicial district.
 Such an identity followed that for municipal purposes until 1888, when it became part of the "United Provisional Judicial District of Muskoka and Parry Sound", but it did have its own District Court and Surrogate Court This would continue until 1899, when Muskoka and Parry Sound were divided into separate provisional judicial districts.

 In 1967, the Muskoka District Council was advised that J.W.
 Spooner, Ontario's Minister of Municipal Affairs, had appointed Donald M. Paterson to conduct a review of the District's local government arrangements.
 The report was released in June 1969, and its recommendations were substantially adopted by the new Minister Darcy McKeough, and subsequently implemented in January 1971, when the entire District was formally established as an upper-tier municipality consisting of the following municipalities: